MatanAvitan/noisy_student/README.md

 9. Create your AWS Credentials (AWS_ACCESS_ID and AWS_ACCESS_KEY) - create them as local environment variables on your instance.

 10. There are 2 options for running the noisy_student algorithm: either docker or shell script.
-(When running in docker always use --env CREATE_IMAGES=FALSE since creating images does not work in docker environment )

 **Using Docker - see sections 10 to 19:**